MousaZa/library-app-go/README.md

 - ### Books:
     REST Api built with Go.
     Used WebSocket to stream the books data.
+    Used **Gemini API** to provide additional info about the books, authors or provide book suggesions.
     Stores the books data in a **PostgreSQL** database.
     Check [the Documentation](https://github.com/MousaZa/library-app-go/blob/main/books/doc.md) for additional information.
 - ### Borrows: